Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-For the 2014-2016 period, the employment outlook is expected to be good for Contractors and Supervisors, Mechanic Trades (NOC 7216) in the Lethbridge - Medicine Hat region.
+For the 2015-2017 period, the employment outlook is expected to be fair for Contractors and Supervisors, Mechanic Trades (NOC 7216) in the Lethbridge - Medicine Hat region.

 This outlook is the result of an analysis of a number of factors that influence employment prospects in this occupation.
 Some of the key findings are that: